 Our mandate is to acquire, preserve and make accessible important historical documents relating to our local region.

-Located in the lower level of the Arnprior Public Library, the Archives is open Monday - Friday from 1 pm - 3:30 pm and Saturdays by appointment.
+Located in the lower level of the Arnprior Public Library, the Archives is open Monday to Friday from 1:00 pm - 3:30 pm and Saturday by appointment only.

 Come join us at our annual General meeting.

 As of June 2018, the Archives’ complete collection of local area newspapers dating from 1863 to 1937 is available online, free to the public!
 The newspapers are searchable, browse-able and downloadable.
 Type in a term on our main search page and you'll find results within specific newspaper issues, or browse the full collection using our finding aid.